hooktstudios/simply-poll/readme.txt

 == Description ==

 Creating polls is now easy!
 With this plugin you can easily create a poll, add it to a page or post and users can instantly vote.
 Allows the creation of unlimited polls with up to 10 answers each.

-Updated in v1.3, you can now edit the theme with ease!
-Just head to /simply-poll/css/defaut.css and edit that file for a customized poll